vp576/vp576-IT265-002/docs/devlogs/Module-005-Dev-Log.md

 ### Date: [03/3/2025]

 #### Goals for this Module
-- Learn the different types of game mechanics
+- Learn how to plan and manage in game development
-- Finish the Color theory case study
+- Finish the design tratment assignment
-- Finish conceptualizing my board game project.
+- Finalize my board game idea
+- Learn Depth and Complexity in gaming

 #### Progress